AmPhIbIaN26/rts-camera-godot/README.md

 ### Setup
 ![Setup](/Screenshots/scene_tree.png)<br />
-Make sure the nodes are arranged as shown above.
+Make sure the nodes are arranged as shown above, and '*move_node*' and '*tilt_node*' are at the same position, you can place the camera where ever you want.

 * '*move_node*' and '*tilt_node*' are **Position3D** node
 * '*camera*' is a **Camera** node